"'Tis the gift to be simple"

 Read the full description of the historic 1974 meeting of Copland

-and the Shakers in the book, also with audio interviews with Aaron Copland and Sister Mildred Barker, plus video clips, all on one DVD for computer titled,
+and the Shakers in this book, which also includes an audio interviews with Copland and with Sister Mildred Barker, plus video clips, all on a computer DVD titled,

-Simple Gifts" - Great American Folk Song by Roger Lee Hall (PineTree Press)
+Simple Gifts" - Great American Folk Song (PineTree Press)

 Giving proper credit where it is due:

-In the book, Chosen Faith, Chosen Land: The Untold Story of America's 21st-Century Shakers by Jeannine Lauber (Down East Books, 2009), there is a two page description of "Simple Gifts" by Elder Joseph Brackett Jr. On page 123, there is a small color picture of Aaron Copland meeting Sister Mildred Barker in 1974 [shown above].
+In the book, Chosen Faith, Chosen Land: The Untold Story of America's 21st-Century Shakers by Jeannine Lauber (Down East Books, 2009), there is a two page description of "Simple Gifts" by Elder Joseph Brackett Jr. On page 123, there is a small color picture of Aaron Copland meeting Sister Mildred Barker in 1974.
 There are numerous errors in the caption for the picture.

 First, Copland's name is misspelled as "Copeland."
 Next, The Shakers were NOT invited to attend a birthday party for Copland as the caption indicates.
 The Shakers were invited by Roger Hall to meet Copland at a music librarian's home.
 And third, there is no credit given to the photographer, Gail Hall, who took this historic picture in Shaker Heights, Ohio on November 9, 1974.